Wasps are a type of aggressive bee, but their larvae (young wasps) are a delicious and highly nutritious food.

 The way to process wasp pupae (young bees) in Phu My district is quite simple.

-Wasp pupae after being removed from the nest are divided into two types.
+Wasp pupae, after being removed from the nest, are sorted into two types.

 The first type is milky white bee pupae (no need to process).

-And the second type is bee pupae that are slightly yellow in color, with a black line in the middle of the abdomen (need to be processed by removing this black part).
+The second type is the bee pupa, which is slightly yellowish in color, with a black line down the middle of its abdomen (this black part needs to be removed during preparation).

 Choose young banana trees, remove the old outer leaves, slice thinly and soak in water with a little salt to prevent the banana leaves from turning black, then wash and drain.